-Canadian said to be detained in China, Huawei CFO due back in court
+Huawei CFO back in court as Canadian said to be detained in China

 The arrest has roiled markets over fears it will exacerbate tensions between the United States and China in trade negotiations that both sides have agreed must be concluded by March 1.

 In June 2014, Chinese businessman Su Bin was picked up on a U.S. warrant in Canada, where he had been attempting to establish residency.

-Shortly afterwards a Canadian citizen in China was arrested and charged with spying.
+Shortly afterward a Canadian citizen in China was arrested and charged with spying.
 Kevin Garratt spent two years in detention before being deported.

 Huawei is the world’s largest supplier of telecommunications network equipment and second-biggest maker of smartphones, with revenue of about $92 billion last year.
 Unlike other big Chinese technology firms, it does much of its business overseas.